OpenNewsLabs/field-guide-security-training-newsroom/drafts/physical_security.md

 # Physical Custody of Electronics & Full Disk Encryption

+Physical Security: what are the assumptions we're making about your threat model.

+There's a lot of missing op sec here, we don't address hostile state actors.

+DON"T MAKE FALSE PROMISES.

 ## Overview
 Digital security isn't just about encryption and data and metadata.
 The physical security of data and devices is also paramount: What happens to your data if your device is stolen?
 What's at risk if a border agent or other adversary takes your laptop for 30 minutes?
 We'll discuss these security aspects and ways to protect yourself from the associated risks.